 Net Price: $23,707

 Found in the city’s artistic third ward, Milwaukee Institute of Art and Design in Wisconsin has a structured, focused approach to fine arts higher learning.
 All students are required to complete two stages of foundational and cross-disciplinary courses before narrowing down to their specialty major.
 Fine arts majors at MIAD include communication design, illustration, interior architecture, and studio art mediums.
 This college has community partnerships with renowned cultural institutions such as Discovery World Museum, where students are offered exhibit exposure and other opportunities.
-For those looking for a small-school experience, the Institute rates very favorably among top art colleges in the Midwest.
+For those looking for a small-school experience, the Institute rates very favorably among private art colleges in the Midwest.

 #19 – Art Academy of Cincinnati